-Stepping inside Maison Gatti is a bit like entering Willy Wonka’s chocolate factory for Francophiles, and furniture connoisseurs alike.
-Nestled in the Parisian commune of Fontainebleau, the atelier is the last of its kind, and the world’s only source for authentic Parisian bistro chairs.
+Stepping inside Maison Gatti is like entering Willy Wonka’s chocolate factory for Francophiles and furniture connoisseurs alike.
+Nestled in the Parisian commune of Fontainebleau, the atelier is the last of its kind — and one of the few surviving sources for authentic Parisian bistro chairs.

-As such, Gatti has become the guardian of a long-standing craft, and a tradition that has made Paris’ renowned terrace culture what it is today.
-“They’re as Parisian as the grandes boulevards,” says owner Benoît Maugrion of the nearly 100-year-old business, “In a way, they gave us the grandes boulevards.”
+As such, Gatti has become the guardian of a long-standing craft; a tradition that has made Paris’ renowned terrace culture what it is today.
+“They’re as Parisian as the grandes boulevards,” owner Benoît Maugrion explains to us.
+He’s one of the owners of the nearly 100-year-old business, which “In a way,” he says, “gave us the grandes boulevards.”

 He’s not kidding.
-The chairs’ natural habitat is truly a Parisian terrace.
-They were born when Haussmann built his big boulevards, which would become the new ‘highways’ of Paris and home to the city’s first big brasseries.
+The chairs’ natural habitat is the inimitable Parisian terrace.
+They were born when Haussmann built his sprawling boulevards, which would become the new ‘highways’ of Paris and home to the city’s first big brasseries.
 “They’ve always been made of this rattan material, [an import] from the French colonial presence in Asia,” says Benoît, pointing to an immense pile of the cane-like material, “they’re light, sturdy, and [supple].”

 In other words, a match made in heaven for a sidewalk café.
-“But they need to be taken inside for the night, at closing hour, to stay dry.
+“But they need a mild climate, and to be taken inside for the night, at closing hour, to dry.
 There’s a [misconception] that they’re purely outdoor chairs.”
-In true Parisian fashion, these babies need a little more pampering.
-“They should absolutely not be stored on a wet lawn,” he assures us.
+In true French fashion, these babies need a little more pampering and “should absolutely not be stored on a wet lawn.”

-In truth, the maison’s roots stretch back to 1909, when Italian furniture maker Joseph Gatti immigrated to Paris.
-His dream was to make a family business that “cherishes craft and connection,” says Benoît, whose own father worked in the atelier and eventually took over once Madame Gatti (daughter of Joseph) passed away 25 years ago.
+The maison’s roots really stretch back to 1909, when Italian furniture maker Joseph Gatti immigrated to Paris.
+His dream was to make a family business that cherished “craft and connection”, says Benoît, whose own father worked in the atelier and eventually took over once Madame Gatti (the daughter of Joseph) passed away 25 years ago.
 “We were four people when my father bought it,” he says.
-Now, they’re around two dozen.
+Now, they’re nearly two-dozen.

-“In the 1920s, when it was officially founded, there were a hundred furniture makers like us,” says Benoît, who, along with his brother, was entrusted to take to over the show.
-“Madame Gatti had no children,” he says, “The chairs were her children.”
-She treated them well, and made sure they remained part of an intimate business.
+“In the 1920s, when it was officially founded, there were a hundred furniture makers like us,” says Benoît, who was entrusted to take to over the operation with his brother.
+“Madame Gatti had no children,” he says, “The chairs were her children, and she treated them well.”

 The original atelier was also a child of the Belle Epoque, one of Paris’ most opulent eras.
 The houses were grand.
-The parks, sprawling.
-“You’d order your Gatti recliner in the winter,” he says, “and they’d be ready in about three or four months for the coming season.
+The parks, vast and meticulous.
+“You’d order your Gatti recliners in the winter,” he says, “and they’d be ready in about three or four months for the coming season.
 No part of that process has changed [for us] , even though the times have.
 We’re still made-to-order.”

 Our tour of the production line essentially follows the birth of a Gatti chair – of which there are about 30 models and woven patterns.

-When asked where those names and patterns come from, Benoît says, “the patterns can be quite antique, sometimes ancient.”
-The names?
-“Usually chosen for the patron who ordered them,” which sure puts the Bonaparte model in a new light…
+When asked where those patterns come from, Benoît says they “can be quite antique, sometimes ancient.”
+Their names?
+“Usually chosen for the patron who ordered them,” which sure puts the “Bonaparte” model in a new spotlight…

-The atelier certainly has the ambiance of a place where things are made lovingly, and by hand.
-The employees are singing, smiling, and each proudly stationed at their own area of expertise.
+Above all, the atelier has the ambiance of a place where things are made not just by hand, but with heart and soul.
+The employees are singing, smiling, and each proudly stationed at his or her own area of expertise.

-Coils of rainbow resin are stacked high, and towers of chairs pop up around every corner like little Leaning Towers of Pisa.
+Coils of rainbow resin are snaked into dollops and stacked high, while towers of chairs pop up around every corner like little Leaning Towers of Pisa.
 We meet a woman who can weave a seat in 45 minutes, and the charming Juan, who has been an atelier fixture since the reign of Benoît’s father:

 Back in the day, there was even a training school for those looking to work in the rattan furniture game.
 But by the 1950s, the number of flourishing factories had dwindled from 100 to 50, as did the need for a fully-fledged school.
 The emergence of aluminium was also a blow to the industry.

-In 2013, a fire tragically destroyed the building and most of its treasured stock– and at the end of our visit, Benoît agrees to pull out the atelier’s Crown Jewels: the oldest remaining Gatti chair in existence (circa 1920), and the only archival documents saved:
+In 2013, a fire tragically destroyed the building and most of its treasured stock– and at the end of our visit, Benoît agrees to pull out the atelier’s Crown Jewels: the oldest remaining Gatti chair in existence (circa 1920), and the only archival documents they could save:

-Ask any Parisian where their best memories have been made, and it’s likely they’ll say en terrasse over (one too many) bottles of wine at any given brasserie.
+Ask any Parisian where their best memories have been made, and it’s likely they’ll say en terrasse over (one too many) bottles of wine at a dimly-lit brasserie.
 Be it Hemingway’s Left Bank staple, la Palette, or Simone-de-Beauvoir’s Café de Flore, Gatti has always been there – literally, and figuratively – for support.

 And before you go, take a virtual tour with MessyNessy…